othermod/PSPi-Version-6/README.md

 ## 4. Power Management:
 - **Power On/Off:** Controlled via a momentary push switch, featuring graceful startup and shutdown procedures.
 - **Forced Power Off:** Can be achieved by holding the power button for 3-5 seconds.
-- **Battery Management**:
+- **Charging and Battery Management**:
-    - Supports various 3.7v batteries with JST PH 2.0mm connector.
+    - Supports 3.7v batteries with a JST PH 2.0mm connector.
+    - Charge using the miniUSB or barrel jack (at up to 1.35 amps).
+    - Efficient charging using a switching regulator with minimal heat generation.
     - Real-time battery status and charge levels displayed on the OSD.
+    - Auto shutdown when the battery is depleted.
-    - Auto power-off feature for battery levels below 3.08v.
+    - Auto forced power-off when the battery voltage drops below 3.08v.
-- **Charging and Power Supply**:
+- **Power Supply and USB**:
-    - Charge using the miniUSB or barrel jack (at up to 1.35 amps)
+    - The board works using only external power when no battery is installed.
-    - The miniUSB is capable of providing power to external USB devices when the system is on, and also of passing power through from the barrel jack.
+    - The miniUSB provides power to external devices only when the PSPi is powered on, with one exception.
+If the barrel jack is plugged in, the power from the barrel jack will pass through directly to the miniUSB port.
+This is useful when a USB device needs extra power.
-    - Efficient charging using a switching regulator with minimal heat generation.
-    - Ensures a stable 5.0v supply to the Raspberry Pi.
+    - Internal boost IC provides a stable 5.0v supply to the Raspberry Pi.

 ## 5. Audio Features:
 - **Audio Quality:** PWM audio signal processed through a low-noise buffer and filters for enhanced quality.